-RE: Atlantic Cultivation Inc. - Environmental Assessment, Cannabis Production Facility
+RE: Atlantic Cultivation Ltd. - Environmental Assessment, Cannabis Production Facility

-Please accept the following document as an outline of Atlantic Cultivation plans to build and operate a state-of-the-art cannabis production and processing facility in St. Johns Newfoundland.
-Our Access to Cannabis for Medical Purposes (ACMPR) application was developed over six months with consultations from various industry specific consultants and suppliers to ensure our future facility will be fully compliant to Health Canadas stringent requirements.
+Please accept the following document as an outline of Atlantic Cultivation's plans to build and operate a state- of-the-art cannabis production and processing facility in Mount Pearl, Newfoundland & Labrador.
+Our Access to Cannabis for Medical Purposes (ACMPR) application was developed over six months in consultation with various industry specific consultants and suppliers to ensure our future facility will be fully compliant to Health Canada's stringent requirements.

-Atlantic Cultivation intends to fulfill its commitment to the Province of Newfoundland by ensuring our build out phases, as well as ongoing operations are continuously compliant with all relevant by-laws and regulatory statutes.
+Atlantic Cultivation intends to fulfill its commitment to the Province of Newfoundland and Labrador by ensuring our build out phases, as well as ongoing operations, are continuously compliant with all relevant bylaws and regulatory statutes.

 Thank you for this opportunity.

 Kindest Regards,

 Mr. Donald Anthony

 Chief Executive Officer

-Atlantic Cultivation Inc.
+Atlantic Cultivation Ltd.